Plan Your Visit

 - To help the animals feel safe and secure in their homes, please do not tap on the glass aquariums and enclosures and do not play in the ponds.

 - You are welcome and encouraged to take photos of your visit, but do not use flash as it can scare the animals.

 - The museum is located near working classrooms, labs, offices and study spaces, we have many artifacts that are fragile and valuable, and loud noises can scare the animals.
 Please do not run or use loud voices.

 More at USask

-The Museum of Antiquities hosts a collection of ancient Greek, Roman, Egyptian and Near Eastern sculpture in full-scale replica.
-The Museum features the Charioteer of Delphi, the Venus de Milo, and panels from the frieze of the Parthenon, as well as other famous and intriguing works.
-The collection also includes original pottery, glass and Roman coinage.
+The Museum of Antiquities hosts a collection of ancient Greek, Roman, Egyptian, and Near Eastern sculpture in full-scale replica, as well as original pottery, glass, and ancient coinage.

 The Kenderdine, College, and Snelgrove Art Galleries showcase work by artists and curators from the university and from the wider local, national, and international community.

 In addition to preserving the core collection of John G. Diefenbaker’s personal artifacts, the Diefenbaker Canada Centre hosts exhibits and programs that explore citizenship, leadership, and Canada's role in the international community.